George C. Marshall: Early life and education

 George Catlett Marshall Jr. was born in Uniontown, Pennsylvania, the youngest of three children born to George Catlett Marshall and Laura Emily (née Bradford) Marshall.
-Both sides of his family were long from Kentucky, but cherished their Virginian roots.
-He was also a first cousin, three times removed, of former Chief Justice John Marshall.
+Both sides of his family were long from Kentucky, but cherished their Virginia roots.
+He was also a first cousin, three times removed, of former chief justice John Marshall.
+He was also a distant cousin of Richard J. Marshall.
 Marshall's father was active in the coal and coke business.
 Later, when asked about his political allegiances, Marshall often joked that his father had been a Democrat and his mother a Republican, whereas he was an Episcopalian.

 Marshall was educated at Miss Alcinda Thompson's private school in Uniontown and spent a year at Uniontown's Central School.
 Having decided early in life that he desired a career in the military, but unlikely to obtain an appointment to the United States Military Academy because of his average grades, he looked to the Virginia Military Institute (VMI) for a formal education.
 Marshall's brother Stuart, a VMI alumnus, believed George would not succeed and argued that their mother should not let George attend out of concern that he would "disgrace the family name."
 Determined to "wipe his brother's face," Marshall enrolled at the age of sixteen in December 1897.
 To pay for his tuition and expenses, Marshall's mother sold parcels of land she owned in Uniontown and Augusta, Kentucky.

 At the start of his college career, Marshall was subjected to a hazing incident in which upperclassmen positioned an unsheathed bayonet with the point up and directed him to squat over it.
 After twenty minutes, Marshall fainted and fell.
 When he awoke, he had a deep laceration to one of his buttocks.
 While being treated for his injury, Marshall refused to inform on his classmates.
 Impressed with his bravery, the hazers never bothered him again.

 During his years at VMI, Marshall always ranked first in military discipline and about midway academically.
 He attained the rank of first captain, the highest a cadet could achieve, and graduated 15th of 34 in the Class of 1901.
 Marshall received a diploma, not a degree.
 At the time of his graduation, the top five or six VMI graduates received bachelor's degrees.
 The rest received diplomas attesting to their status as graduates.
-He played offensive tackle on the football team and in 1900 he was selected for All-Southern honors.
+He played tackle on the football team and in 1900 he was selected for All-Southern honors.